pgvector/pgvector/README.md

 *Unreleased*

-Note: Half vectors require [compiler support](#halfvec-performance) to be performant
+Note: Half vectors currently require AArch64 to be performant

 Use the `halfvec` type to store half-precision vectors